Choosing the right size dehumidifier for a basement based on room size and moisture levels

 Quick Tip

 If the basement already smells musty, feels clammy, or collects condensation, size for the moisture load, not just the room dimensions.
+If those symptoms are still uncertain, review the signs your basement needs a dehumidifier before sizing the machine.

 Important